 Age and Opportunity who run the Go for Life programme, have a number of videos on their YouTube channel.
 These are useful and worth a watch.

 Encouraging older adults to participate in sport and physical activity within their community, while also providing access to competitive sports which are fulfilling and inclusive for interested participants.
 Our older adults programmes assist in broadening the range of sport and physical activity opportunities within local communities, increasing awareness, access, and choice.
 Here’s a flavour of our Older Adults programme:

 Go for Life Exercise Classes

 The older adults programme in County Clare has proven to be extremely successful over the years.
-The main thrust of our work at present is to support, through the services of Fitness 4 Fun, the development of new groups in communities and to support the groups that are already in existence.
+The main thrust of our work at present is to support, through the services of Fitness 4 Fun and TFX Fitness, the development of new groups in communities and to support the groups that are already in existence.
 If you feel that you would like a group in your area, please contact us for further details.
 Alternatively, have a look at this map to see if you have a group nearby you.
 Clare Sports Partnership are members of the Clare Age Friendly County Programme and we are committed to delivering our services in accordance with Age-Friendly Principles.

 Go for Life Games